ashwinjai/US-ConsumerFinance-Complaints/README.md

 ## High level architecture diagram:

+## Data Ingestion:
+In this Phase, Connection is established to connect to the CFPB database in SQL Server and retrieve the US consumer finance complaints data, which includes information on the types of complaints, financial products, companies involved, timestamps, Issue faced and Company Response (Consumer, Public). <br>

 ## Data Transformation & Preprocessing:
-An SSIS Package is architected to encompass a collection of tasks that facilitate the processing and enhancement of data originating from a SQL Server database.
+In the Next Phase, An SSIS Package is architected to encompass a collection of tasks that facilitate the processing and enhancement of data originating from a SQL Server database.
 The primary component, the Data Flow Task, is created to establish robust data pipelines for efficient data retrieval.In continuation, a Data Profiling Task is utilized to thoroughly assess the data quality and its suitability for analysis.
 Once the data profiling is complete, an Execute SQL Task is implemented to execute various SQL scripts.
 These scripts perform sorting, transformation, and manipulation of the data, leading to a notable improvement in its overall quality, ultimately preparing it for insightful analysis.